RawfishIndustries/accedo-one-sdk-js/README.md

 If you are triggering some Accedo One API calls in response to server requests, **you should create a new client every time**, by using the factory.

-:bulb: You can reuse the same session on each client generated on the node instance with the `useSharedSession` flag
+:bulb: You can reuse the same session on each client generated on the node instance with the `useSharedSession` flag

 ### Create a new Accedo One session